MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. In the "Resource group" blade, enter a name for the resource group that you will create for this lab — for example, "SLURMLabResourceGroup".
 Resource-group names do not have to be globally unique as storage-account names do, but they must be unique within your Azure account.

-	After entering the name, click the **Resource group location** link and choose the location closest to where you are.
+	After entering the name, click **Resource group location** and choose the location closest to where you are.
 Optionally, if you have multiple Microsoft Azure subscriptions, you can select the subscription you wish to use by clicking **Subscription**.
 Leave **Pin to Startboard** checked so the resource group appears on your Azure Portal home screen.
 Once you're finished, click the **Create** button at the bottom of the blade.

 	> If there are any errors, such as spaces in the resource-group name, the fields containing the errors will be flagged with red excalamation points.
 Hover the mouse over an exclamation point to get help resolving the error.